reynhout/chrx/README.md

 Run the following command from your `chronos@localhost` shell:

-`curl -Oks https://chrx.org/go && sh go`
+`curl -Os https://chrx.org/go && sh go`
 <!-- yes, by all means read the all of the code first! -->

 Then follow the instructions from there.